yisiox/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

+## Modifying Contact Data

+This section contains the details for **modifying commands**, which will modify the asset book.

 ### Adding a Contact: `add`

 Adds a new contact to the system, with 0 or more assets associated with the contact.